Psalm 144 – War and Peace

 Who subdues my people under me.

 a.
 Blessed be the LORD my Rock, who trains my hands for war: David was a remarkable warrior, who in today’s terms would be an elite special forces soldier.
-David killed many men in hand-to-hand combat, such as in 1 Samuel 17:48-50 and 18:26-27.
-Training is an essential part of success as a solider, and David understood that it was the LORD who had trained his hands for war and his fingers for battle.
+David killed many men in hand-to-hand combat, as described in 1 Samuel 17:48-50 and 18:26-27.
+Training is an essential part of success as a soldier, and David understood that it was the LORD who had trained his hands for war and his fingers for battle.

 ii.
-Adam Clarke listed the weapons he thought David intended: “To use the sword, battle-axe, or spear… to use the bow and arrows, and the sling.”
+Adam Clarke listed the weapons he thought David intended: “…to use the sword, battle-axe, or spear…to use the bow and arrows, and the sling.”

 iv.
-Spurgeon wrote of the danger of using some weapons without adequate training – a danger in both the natural and spiritual realms: “Untrained force is often an injury to the man who possesses it, and it even becomes a danger to those who are round about him; and therefore the Psalmist blesses the Lord as much for teaching as for strength.”
+Spurgeon wrote of the danger of using some weapons without adequate training – a danger in both the natural and spiritual realms: “Untrained force is often an injury to the man who possesses it, and it even becomes a danger to those who are round about him; and therefore the psalmist blesses the Lord as much for teaching as for strength.”

 b.
 My lovingkindness and my fortress, my high tower and my deliverer: David poured out names and titles for God, each representing some aspect of God’s character or help that had been of use in battle.
-David knew God’s help and presence in many ways, not just one or a few.
+David knew God’s help and presence in many ways, not just one or two.

 ii.
 “In Psalm 144 David is extremely personal as he confesses who he had found God to be.
 He says ‘my Rock,’ ‘my loving God,’ ‘my fortress,’ ‘my stronghold,’ ‘my deliverer,’ and ‘my shield’.”
 (Boice)

 c.
 Who subdues my people under me: David likely wrote this after he was received as king over all the tribes of Israel (2 Samuel 5:1-5).
-If this psalm comes from an earlier period, he may mean the subduing of the mighty men under his authority (as in 1 Samuel 22:1-2).
+If this psalm comes from an earlier period, he may have meant the subduing of the mighty men under his authority (as in 1 Samuel 22:1-2).

 i.
 “Men who rule others should thank God if they succeed in the task.
 Such strange creatures are human beings, that if a number of them are kept in peaceful association under the leadership of any one of the Lord’s servants, he is bound to bless God every day for the wonderful fact.”
 (Spurgeon)